-Students are reminded that all exams and assignments are subject to our student Code of Conduct, including the code of conduct related to academic misconduct.
-Academic misconduct is defined as the use of unfair means in any assessment procedure (including papers, projects, presentations, etc.).
-This includes, among other things, Cheating, Fabrication or Falsification, Facilitating Academic Misconduct, Forgery, Plagiarism, Self-plagiarism, Unauthorized Collusion and Tampering.
+Academic misconduct is defined as the use of unfair means in any examination or assessment procedure (including papers, projects, presentations, etc.).
+This includes, but is not limited to, (i) Cheating, (ii) Fabrication or Falsification, (iii) Facilitating Academic Misconduct, (iv) Forgery, (v) Plagiarism, (vi) Self-plagiarism, (vii) Unauthorized Collusion and (viii) Tampering.

-• Cheating involves, among other things, giving, using or attempting to use or attempting to gain access to unauthorized materials, information, notes, study aids or other devices in any academic exercise including unauthorized communication of information.
-Examples of cheating include, but are not limited to, copying from another student's exam or assignment; receiving and/or providing unauthorized assistance during a quiz, test or examination; talking to oneself or others during an exam; sharing information about an exam with classmates in advance of the test; using books, notes or other devices such as calculators and other electronic devices when these are not authorized; acquiring without authorization copies of tests or examinations before the scheduled exercise; acquiring, possessing or utilizing publisher's test banks and/or copies (electronic or otherwise) of publisher's and third-party's testing materials; attempting to gain access or gaining access to materials restricted to faculty members; telling anyone or receiving information about the items or answers seen in or on an examination; reconstructing questions or topics from an examination or attempting to do the same; receiving reconstructed questions or topics about an examination from another student; copying/lending homework, reports, laboratory work, computer programs, files from other students, storing data on programmable calculators, cell phones or other electronic devices and retrieving the data to assist during an exam; leaving the test room with test materials; writing information on cheat sheets, other items or on one's body; acquiring answers or information from artificial intelligence (unless specifically authorized by instructor).
+Cheating involves, among other things, giving, using or attempting to use or attempting to gain access to unauthorized materials, information, notes, study aids or other devices in any academic exercise including unauthorized communication of information.
+Examples of cheating include, but are not limited to, copying from another student's exam or assignment; receiving and/or providing unauthorized assistance during a quiz, test or examination; talking to oneself or others during an exam; sharing information about an exam with classmates in advance of the test; using books, notes or other devices such as calculators and other electronic devices when these are not authorized; acquiring without authorization copies of tests or examinations before the scheduled exercise; acquiring, possessing or utilizing publisher's test banks and/or copies (electronic or otherwise) of publisher's and third-party's testing materials; attempting to gain access or gaining access to materials restricted to faculty members; telling anyone or receiving information about the items or answers seen in or on an examination; reconstructing questions or topics from an examination or attempting to do the same; receiving reconstructed questions or topics about an examination from another student; copying/lending homework, reports, laboratory work, computer programs, files from other students, storing data on programmable calculators, cell phones or other electronic devices and retrieving the data to assist during an exam; leaving the test room with test materials; writing information on cheat sheets, other items or on one's body; acquiring answers or information from artificial intelligence (unless specifically authorized by instructor); utilizing unauthorized software and devices (including VMWare) during an test; or breaching, unsecuring, avoiding or otherwise tampering with exam "lock-down" browsers.